Tacloban City

 A City Shaped by Water and Wind

-Its geography also makes it prone to typhoons and storm surges—as seen in 2013 during Typhoon Yolanda.
+Its geography also makes it prone to typhoons and storm surges—as seen in 2013 during Typhoon Yolanda, which caused massive destruction to buildings, infrastructure, and the city landscape.
 This vulnerability, however, has become part of the city’s narrative of survival and rebuilding, adding emotional depth to every visit.

 Santo Niño Shrine and Heritage Museum Tacloban photo by LMP 2001/ Wikimedia Commons